 Is it illegal to backdate a prenup?

-It is dishonest and can destroy the agreement’s credibility.
+It is dishonest and can destroy the agreement’s credibility, so it should never be done (see what makes a prenup invalid).

 What if there is no time before the wedding?

-Sign honestly now or make a postnup later (see postnuptial agreements).
+Sign honestly now, or make a postnup afterwards (see postnuptial agreements).

 Create your prenuptial agreement online